I like to share my knowledge on bonsai and am a keen writer on bonsai art!

 Choosing the right soil for your bonsai is crucial.
-Having the wrong soil type can have a dramatic effect on your bonsai health and vigor.
+Having the wrong soil type can have a dramatic effect on your bonsai's health and vigor.

-The ideal soil type will have to supply nutrients to the tree, have good drainage while retaining water, and supply good aeration.
-Buying ready-mixed soil from your local bonsai shop or online seems to be the easiest method—but doing it yourself will not only save you money, but you can manage and adjust your soil mixes to the tree species.
+The ideal soil type will supply nutrients to the tree, have good drainage while retaining water, and supply good aeration.
+Buying ready-mixed soil from your local bonsai shop or online seems to be the easiest method, but doing it yourself will not only save you money—it will allow you to manage and adjust your soil mixes to the tree species.

 Types of Soil Components